 Item 4 – Pricing

 Item 5-Term

+Provide for an annual contract commencing on the date of the implementation (on or before 01/01/2015), and continuing through a one (1) year period.
+The City of Goodlettsville reserves the right to renew the contract two (2) additional one-year periods, provided both parties are in agreement.

-Provide for an annual contract commencing on the date of the award, and continuing through a one (1) year period.
+Provide for an annual contract commencing on the date of the implementation (on or before 01/01/2015), and continuing through a one (1) year period.
 The City of Goodlettsville reserves the right to renew the contract two (2) additional one-year periods, provided both parties are in agreement.